superfly/docs/metrics-and-logs/exporting-logs.html.md

 ---
-title: Exporting Logs
+title: Export logs
 layout: docs
 objective: Aggregate your logs to a service of your choice.
 nav: firecracker
 ---

-Your applications' output to `stdout` become logs in Fly.io.
-The logs for all VM instances within any given app can be viewed within an app's Monitoring page.
-However, these logs are intermingled and do not persist very long.
+The Fly Log Shipper app enables you to aggregate your app's logs to a service of your choice.

-If you need or want your logs to be aggregated to one spot, more organized, or to persist longer than we keep them, you can!
+Your app's output to `stdout` become logs in Fly.io.
+The logs for all Machines in an app can be viewed within the app's dashboard.
+However, we only persist these logs for about two days.
+If you need or want your logs to be aggregated to one spot, be more organized, or to persist longer than we keep them, then you can do that with the Fly Log Shipper.

 ## The Fly Log Shipper

 Here's the easiest way to ship your logs to a location of your choosing.

-We provide [an application](https://github.com/superfly/fly-log-shipper) that hooks into Fly.io's internal log stream.
-We've named it Fly Log Shipper.
-You run this in your Fly.io organization like any other application!
+The [Fly Log Shipper app](https://github.com/superfly/fly-log-shipper+external) hooks into Fly.io's internal log stream.
+You can run this in your Fly.io organization like any other app.

-This runs [Vector](https://vector.dev/), which grabs the logs and sends them to a location of your choosing (via a Vector [sink](https://vector.dev/docs/reference/configuration/sinks/)).
+The Fly Log Shipper runs [Vector](https://vector.dev/+external), which grabs the logs and sends them to a location of your choosing (via a Vector [sink](https://vector.dev/docs/reference/configuration/sinks/+external)).

-You can select one or more items from the list of supported [Providers (sinks)](https://github.com/superfly/fly-log-shipper#provider-configuration) and configure the application to run those sinks.
+You can select one or more items from the list of supported [Providers (sinks)](https://github.com/superfly/fly-log-shipper#provider-configuration+external) and configure the Fly Log Shipper to run those sinks.

 Each provider just needs some environment variables (or secrets) set for them to work.

 ## Using the Fly Log Shipper

 Here's an example.
-To ship logs to [Logtail](https://betterstack.com/logtail), you would do the following:
+To ship logs to [Logtail](https://betterstack.com/logtail+external), you would do the following:

 ```bash
 # Make a directory for your log shipper app